sametz/chem-coding/guides/choosing_a_language.md

 you can use one of these frameworks to create a web API (Application Programming Interface) that will let people around the world access and use your data.

+[^1] A promising new development is PyScript, first announced at PyCon US 2022.
+PyScript is a Python interpreter plus some of the most popular libraries, bundled together and compiled into Web Assembly language (WASM).
+There are other languages also finding their way into the browser via WASM, such as Rust.

 If you are not programming in a language that is native to mobile devices (e.g Swift for iOS or Java for Android),